larsw/rdf2go/README.md

 g.Parse(r, "application/ld+json")
 ```

-### Parsing either Turtle or JSON-LD from a URI on the Web
+### Parsing either Turtle, TriG, or JSON-LD from a URI on the Web

-In this case you don't have to specify the mime type, as the internal http client will try to content negotiate to either Turtle or JSON-LD.
+In this case you don't have to specify the mime type, as the internal http client will try to content negotiate to either TriG, Turtle, or JSON-LD.
 An error will be returned if it fails.

-**Note:** The `NewGraph()` function accepts an optional parameter called `skipVerify` that is used to tell the internal http client whether or not to ignore bad/self-signed server side certificates.
+**Note:** The `NewGraph()` and `NewDataset()` functions accept an optional parameter called `skipVerify` that is used to tell the internal http client whether or not to ignore bad/self-signed server side certificates.
 By default, it will not check if you omit this parameter, or if you set it to `true`.

 ```golang
 // Set a base URI